alfianLyn/Project-Web-CI/README.md

 ## Fajar Abifian Al Ghiffari

 ### Description
 Warning!
-Don't forget to configure autoload.php and databases.php after pull or clone this project
+Don't forget to configure autoload.php and databases.php after pull or clone this project.
+I'm curently using perpus as base folder name.